Lukas-Straube/NEON_Internship_Public/Google Cloud to Earth Engine/README.md

 For now we are using jadler@battelleecology.org to have access to the google cloud in which we use to store data.

 To create a new bucket, navigate to Resources (Main Page) -> click on Storage -> Top middle left-ish is a button called "Create Bucket"
-* just name the bucket and then click contuine on everything else, the fine details are not a problem for us to worry about
+* Just name the bucket and then click contuine on everything else, the fine details are not a problem for us to worry about

 To upload images just enter the bucket and click on "Upload files" in on the left hand side of the screen.
 This phase will take about 4-5 hours to upload all 426 bands.